 Compassion-Focused Therapy or Compassionate Mind Training is especially helpful with clients who are experiencing a high level of self-criticism and shame which is known to exacerbate and maintain depression, anxiety disorders, eating disorders, weight concerns, obsessive-compulsive disorders, chronic pain, hoarding and post-traumatic stress disorders.

-Defining Compassion-Focused Therapy(CFT)
+The Essence of Compassion-Focused Therapy(CFT)

 Compassion-Focused Therapy is an integrated psychological approach that draws on other models such as the evolution of the brain, neuroscience, attachment theories, internal family systems as well as Mindfulness, CBT, ACT, somatic psychology and so on.